-The Group presently retains income tax benefits arising from losses incurred by the Company prior to April 2010 in relation to its operations before this date.
+The Group presently retains income tax benefits arising from losses incurred by the Company, which are not recorded in the accounts.

-These earlier tax losses do not presently satisfy the Australian Tax Office same business test but do satisfy the ATO modified continuity of ownership test.
-The Company does not recognise any future benefit from these past losses as their use depends upon a substantial continuity of the present ownership of the Company's shares, a situation which is beyond its own control and which cannot be guaranteed.
+Some of these earlier tax losses do not presently satisfy the Australian Tax Office same business test but do satisfy the ATO modified continuity of ownership test.

+The Company does not recognise any future benefit from these past losses as their use depends upon a substantial continuity of the present ownership of the Company's shares, which is beyond its own control and which cannot be guaranteed.